dqnguyen59/QuantumFieldSimulator/README.md

 <p>Make sure you have Java 8 installed.
 JDK 8 or later is recommended.</p>

 <b>Mac users:</b></br>
-VM arguments "-XstartOnFirstThread" needs to be added.
+VM arguments "-XstartOnFirstThread" needs to be added in Eclipse.

 ### CPU & GPU Performance for comparison
 * OS: Ubuntu 20.04.5 LTS